 It is clear that when the Duport group invested in its subsidiary “London works steel mill”, in the mid 1960’s that the old Vono lagoon’s days were numbered.
 Planning applications 3222 and 3289 which superceeded this saw “The erection of a rolling mill and ancillary buildings”.

 It is confirmed in minutes of a meeting held between Staffs County council, Rowley Regis MB and London works steel on 14/3/61 refers to land at the rear of the site allocated for the deposit of waste material which would continue to be used by Vono Limited for tipping from their foundry.

 The right of way at John’s Lane, passing to the East of the lagoon was eventually diverted, and the new Albright and Wilson boundary formed- leaving some of the former A&W land within the Duport company/London steel works new border, (i.e heavily potential for phosphorus based contamination.)

 By 1969, visual evidence of the Vono lagoon’s disappearance is quite striking, the London Steel works now in operation with extensions added in subsequent planning applications .
 The infilling of the lagoon, and removal of waste from it then took place , haphazardly and appallingly dumped into “the Duport tip”.

 By 1971, there is still part of the Vono lagoon shown.
 It is clear that the Duport group were extending their operations to the rear of the site and over the remaining lagoon in this 1973 letter to Albright and Wilson.

 By 1981, all trace of the former water filled lagoon are now gone.
 The Duport group having transferred all of the crap from one pit into another were taken over by Williams Holdings in 1986.
-The Steel works continued to operate as Barrett steel, and a new “Autobase site” was formed.
+A new “Autobase site” was then formed.